 The Remuneration Committee sets policies for directors' and senior executives' remuneration, makes specific recommendations to the Board on the remuneration of directors and senior officers and undertakes a detailed review of the performance of the Managing Director at least annually.
 The committee consists of four independent non-executive directors.
 The Chairman of the committee is an independent director who is not the Chairman of the Board.
-Details of the Remuneration Committee Charter is available online on the Company's website at: Remuneration Committee Charter.
-Details of membership and attendance at committee meetings are set out in the 2023 Annual Report.
+The Remuneration Committee Charter is available on the Company's website at: Remuneration Committee Charter.
+Details of membership and attendance at committee meetings are set out in the 2024 Annual Report.